-- Outbreak of Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the AIL Group, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
-Some of the steps which the AIL Group took involved: - o The implementation of business continuity plans which included the temporary closure of the AIL Group's offices and strong encouragement of employees to work from home; - o Increased communication and coordination with the AIL Group's stakeholders and shared service partners; and - o Increased monitoring of debtor collection periods to ensure the AIL Group maintains adequate cash to honour its commitment to policyholders, employees and vendors.
+- De-authorization and dissolution of AMIL As part of the AFSI Group's Brexit plan, AMIL was de-authorized as an insurance company by the PRA and FCA effective 16 July 2021.
+At this time, AMIL was no longer writing new business and had transferred all of its UK insurance liabilities to AEL on 1 July 2019 and all other liabilities to Amtrust International Underwriters (AIU), which is part of the AFSI Group, on 31 October 2020.
+AMIL has subsequently been dissolved effective 1 March 2022. - Coronavirus ('COVID-19') As the effects of the coronavirus pandemic have been felt on a global scale, the AIL Group, as with many of its policyholders, distribution partners and vendors, took steps to alter or reduce normal business activity to help control the spread of the outbreak.
+Some of the steps which the AIL Group took involved: - o The implementation of business continuity plans which included the temporary closure of the AIL Group's offices and strong encouragement of employees to work from home;

+- o Increased communication and coordination with the AIL Group's stakeholders and shared service partners; and - o Increased monitoring of debtor collection periods to ensure the AIL Group maintains adequate cash to honour its commitment to policyholders, employees and vendors.

-Given that the AIL Group's insurance portfolio is diversified across six core lines of business, and that these lines do not demonstrate a high level of correlation in performance, the Directors believe that this helped balance the impact of this event from both a top line (gross written premium) and bottom line (technical result) perspective.
+Given that the AIL Group's insurance portfolio is diversified across five core lines of business, and that these lines do not demonstrate a high level of correlation in performance, the Directors believe that this helped balance the impact of this event from both a top line (gross written premium) and bottom line (technical result) perspective.
 Management conducted a review of the AIL Group's insurance portfolio risks within the respective insurance carriers with a deep dive analysis of exposed subsegments, and did not identify any segments of the portfolio that represented a substantial challenge to its business model sustainability.

 The Directors anticipate that there may be some near- to mid-term impact on the AIL Group's financial, liquidity and solvency positions from changes in the external environment.
+However, given AIL does not have any external liaibilities these impacts should be primarily localized in the respective individual subsidiaries of AIL which have performed their own individual assessments.
 The Directors have performed sensitivity tests on AEL and MICL, the AIL Group's active insurance carriers, to assess the impact on the AIL Group's resources.
+Further, the capital solvency position of AEL and MICL are supported by Net Worth Maintenance Agreements with the respective insurance company and AFSI.